xavierpantet/ada-kindle/README.md

 The biggest advantage of the way the datasets were built is that the `userID`s are consistent.
 Hence it makes possible to join on this field to compare habits of a same user regarding the two mediums.
 Unfortunately, the same reasoning is not possible to do with the products.
 Indeed, the digital book identification number (`ASIN`) is not the same as one corresponding to the physical version of it.

 At first glance, it appears that the datasets are in a standard and well-formed CSV or JSON format.
 Their sizes are very different, though: between 130MB and 18GB!
-In general, we think we will be able to handle them without too much difficulty, using appropriate tools (espcially Spark).
+In general, we think we will be able to handle them without too much difficulty, using appropriate tools (especially Spark).

 # Prior work
 For completeness, we wish to inform the reader that a similar project has already been realized in the previous edition of the course (denoted *[Lee, Jolles, Lemonato]* in the following):